tekeinhor/logging-my-way/posts/2024-03-23_openid_connect/index.md

     - A {{ aws.button("Identity provider added.", "success", "circle-check")}}  message is displayed

-2) create the role that github actions will assume
+2) create the role that Github Actions will assume
     - At the top of the console, in the search bar, search for and choose: {{ aws.button("IAM", "ternary")}}
     - Choose **Roles**, from the Access Management navigation menu located on the left side of the console
     - Choose {{ aws.button("Create Role")}}